mbenford/ngTagsInput/README.md

  1. Add the `ngTagsInput` module as a dependency in your AngularJS app;
  2. Add the custom directive `<tags-input>` to the HTML file where you want to use an input tag control and bind it to a property of your model.
 That property, if it exists, must be an array of strings;
  3. Set up the options that make sense to your application;
  4. Enable autocomplete, if you want to use it, by adding the directive `<auto-complete>` inside the `<tags-input>` tag, and bind it to a function of your model.
-That function must return a promise;
+That function must return a promise that eventually resolves to an array of strings;
  5. Customize the CSS classes, if you want to.
  6. You're done!

+**Note:** There's a more detailed [getting started](http://mbenford.github.io/ngTagsInput/gettingstarted.html) guide on the ngTagsInput website.

 ## Example
     <html>